OneGov/onegov-docs/onegov_cloud_modules.rst

 Hierarchy
 ---------

-There are three kinds of OneGov Neo Modules:
+There are three kinds of OneGov Cloud Modules:

 Base modules
-    Provide the framework under which OneGov Neo is run.
+    Provide the framework under which OneGov Cloud is run.

 Supporting modules
     Provide models/methods/utilities, but *no* HTTP interface (neither HTML